Guite people

 Guite (Note: Alternative spellings: Gwite, Gwete, Nguite and Nwite.) or Vuite (Note: The Lushai version of the name.) is a clan of Kuki-Chin people in Northeast India and Myanmar.
 It is associated with the Paite people.
 Guite was a ruling clan.
 Paite people, who generally adopted the identity of their ruling clan, were known as Guite people while under Guite chiefs.
 This practice has now ceased.

 Guite chiefs used to control large villages around Tedim (in Chin State of Myanmar).
 They shared the space with Suktes who were more dominant.
 After the rise of the Sukte chief Kam Hau, Guites had to move out.
 Some went north to settle near the border of Manipur and across into Manipur.
 Others settled in the northeast corner Mizoram.
-A chieftancy established at Mualpi had prominent quarrels with the state of Manpur, then a protectorate of British India.
+A chieftaincy established at Mualpi had prominent quarrels with the state of Manpur, then a protectorate of British India.

 Adoption of the name

 According to Zam, Nigui Guite is the elder brother of the ancestral fathers of the Thadou people, namely Thangpi (great-grandfather of Doungel), Sattawng, and Neirawng.
 This genealogy was recently inscribed on the tribal memorial stone at Bungmual, Lamka in the presence of each family-head of the three major clans, Doungel, Kipgen, and Haokip, on August 7, 2011.
 Some British writers, like Shakespear, assumed Lamlei was the Nigui Guite himself but the Guites themselves recounted Tuahciang, the father of Lamlei, as the son of Nigui Guite instead, in their social-religious rites.
 Regarding Guite as the born son of Songthu and his sister, Nemnep, it was the practice of ancient royalty to issue royal heir and also to keep their bloodline pure instead.
 In accord with the claim of their solar origin, the Guite clan has been called nampi, meaning noble or major or even dominant people, of the region in local dialect in the past.

 The name Guite is a direct derivation of the name of the progenitor of the family, known as Guite the Great (see, following genealogical charts), whose mysterious birth was, according to oral tradition, related to the Sun.

 Therefore, in order to reflect this solar relationship (i.e., "ni gui" meaning the ray of the Sun), the name "Guite" is said to have been given at his birth by his father, Songthu (also Chawngthu, Chongthu, Thawngthu, and Saothi).
 After the birth of Guite, Songthu, also known as Prince of Aisan in his later years, moved near to Aisan creek and settled down there with his wife, Neihtong, to give way to his sister Nemnep and her child, Guite, to inherit the Ciimnuai Estate.
 Therefore, Guite, the elder son, and his descendants are all entitled to the Ciimnuai legacy while as Thangpi, the younger, and his descendants (Doungel and siblings) are titled as Aisan Pa (or Prince of Aisan) accordingly.
-Further, in reference to Guite’s noble birth, a local proverb was circulated that is still known in the region.
+Further, in reference to Guite's noble birth, a local proverb was circulated that is still known in the region.
 The proverb says: